Officially recieved a LEED GOLD Certification (V3) as of January 2013

-By renovating the existing greenhouse and constructing more than 15,700 square feet of additional laboratory and greenhouse space, the project will provide much needed teaching and research facilities for the Plant, Soil & Insect Sciences Department.
+By renovating the existing greenhouse and constructing more than 15,700 square feet of additional laboratory and greenhouse space, the project provides much needed teaching and research facilities for the Plant, Soil & Insect Sciences Department.

 The project is composed of two major parts: “Greenhouse” and “Laboratory”.
 The Greenhouse is an efficient glass and steel research machine.
 Sophisticated automated systems control natural and artificial lighting, temperature, humidity, irrigation and fertilization, adapting the interior environment in response to the sun, the wind, and the weather.
 The facility maximizes research capability and provides an open, flexible environment for introductory botany instruction.
 The Laboratory harmonizes with the greenhouse, it’s form suggesting a modern reinterpretation of a New England barn.
 Project interiors have a simple, minimal character in keeping with the overall agrarian style.
 The Laboratory is a sophisticated research facility, featuring two research labs, a wet/ dry classroom for botany instruction, and a core facility for seed germination.
 The laboratory also contains the primary mechanical infrastructure for the entire project.

-The LEED-registered project is scheduled for completion in August, 2011.
+The LEED-registered project reached completion in the summer of 2011.

 This research facility includes a unique stormwater retention system that surrounds the project.
 On all sides, a wide bed of gravel is required to isolate the greenhouses from surrounding native plants and grasses and to allow access to critical greenhouse equipment.
 The project civil engineer increased the depth of the bed from 6 inches to 3 feet.
 The system will now act as a retention basin, avoiding the need for expensive and disruptive underground cisterns.